 The new building was erected around the old huts so that we could keep using the building for services, etc. The hut roof, although sagging a lot, acted as staging to get to the upper parts of the new building.
 There were many answers to prayer for special materials, particularly as we could not have new wood or steel items.
 There was no pilferage even though the whole site was in the open.
 I must add, the ladies and the girls (now ladies) did a wonderful job with tea, as well as a lot of brick cleaning.

 The first ever wedding, held in part of the old building and part in the new was on 12 May 1952 for Sid and Eunice Bewsey [photos].
 22nd October 1955 was the date of the official "Dedication" of the new church with ministers of other local churches taking part.
 The costs of the whole construction was £2165.
 How faithful is our God?
 Not too much, but just enough for our needs.
-We have moved on since then, always seeing God's hand at work and His faithfulness in supplying our needs right up to the present time in the support of our full-time pastors Brian Taylor and Phil Plattt, and currently, Oli Spence.
+We have moved on since then, always seeing God's hand at work and His faithfulness in supplying our needs right up to the present time in the support of our full-time pastors Brian Taylor, Phil Plattt, Oli Spence, and currently Darren Campbell.
 I could go on for ages with a list of specific answers to prayers during the years of building, and since.

 In 1975 Mr. James Cox wrote a feature for the church magazine, Fellowship Focus.
 It has been reproduced on the following page.
 Grateful thanks go to Mr. Cox's daughter Monica for searching out this account of the beginnings of the church in Deane Avenue, South Ruislip.